 After the two years of mourning were over, widows could freely wear any color.
 However, many imitated Queen Victoria and wore black for the rest of their lives.

 It is your choice whether or not you want to wear light or dark clothing.
 But did you know it is also your choice to invite the light into your heart, mind, and spirit that God offers to guide you out of your darkness?
 We all start out in darkness with a sin nature but if you decide to stay there, you will become spiritually blind.

 Spiritual blindness is the inability to see God because of a lack of belief in Him and in His Word.
 To remain in your blindness is insisting that you see perfectly fine on your own with no need for a Savior.
 That is called pride.
 He will leave you in your blindness because you are rejecting His grace to give you the eyes to see and the mind to understand the truth.

 Pride hinders your spiritual sight because you put your faith in your own ability to do things that are beyond your strength.
 It comes from having too high of an opinion of yourself.
 You need God’s help.
 The moment you humble yourself and ask Him to help you see, He gives you His light and you no longer have to walk in darkness.

 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 John 8:12

 Often times, if a person’s life is consumed with their sin, they will not go anywhere near the light because their sin will be exposed.
-Rejecting the light that God offers to lead you out of your blindness results in a further hardening of your heart, mind, and spirit in unbelief.
+Rejecting the light that God offers to lead you out of your blindness results in a further hardening of your heart in unbelief.
 It slowly becomes more and more difficult to see, hear, and comprehend the truth.

 The Apostle Paul found this to be true when he spoke to some of the Jewish leaders…